 As the name indicates, shell jackets are uninsulated and relatively thin and light.
 In general, they fall into two camps: resort-focused designs that have sturdy constructions, plenty of storage, and a generous fit, and more technical backcountry hardshells that are streamlined and packable.
 Both styles provide excellent weather protection and are well-suited for a wide range of conditions—you won’t overheat on warm days, and you can layer heavily underneath in the cold.
 But given their lack of insulation, shells are less appealing for comfort-oriented skiers who want a cozy setup, and they’re not as good of a value overall as the two categories below since you still need an insulating layer.
 But they win out in all-around versatility and are a great option among serious riders.

 A popular choice among budget-seekers is the 3-in-1 style, which combines both an outer shell and zip-in insulated layer in a single package.
-The biggest argument here is value: You can get waterproof protection, sufficient warmth for most resort days, and the versatility to wear the insulated jacket as an around-town piece for approximately $200 (even a higher-quality design like The North Face’s ThermoBall Eco Snow Triclimate is pretty affordable at $360).
+The biggest argument here is value: You can get waterproof protection, sufficient warmth for most resort days, and the versatility to wear the insulated jacket as an around-town piece for approximately $200.
+Even a higher-quality design like The North Face’s ThermoBall Eco Snow Triclimate is pretty affordable at $400 considering you’re getting multiple layers in one.
 Compromises include a pretty substantial jump in weight and all-around bulk, plus the budget-minded constructions aren’t impressive in terms of fit and finish.
 But the all-in-one solution simplifies the jacket buying process, offers nice versatility, and is a good way to save money for those just getting into the sport.

 Finally, softshells are the least common jacket type but have their place among backcountry skiers in areas known for dry snow (think Utah and Colorado).
 Their lack of full waterproofing drops them from consideration in rough weather or at the resort, but by removing the waterproof membrane, you get a big leap in breathability.
 In addition, there’s a healthy portion of spandex in their constructions, which greatly increases mobility and comfort for high-output activities like touring.
 Again, these are niche products that lack the versatility of a standard waterproof build (note: There are a number of crossover softshell/hardshells that provide an upgrade in protection), but softshells serve as excellent secondary jackets for mild weather or spring missions.
 One of our favorites is Dynafit's Free Infinium Hybrid, which pairs a windproof and water-resistant Gore-Tex Infinium shell with 2-layer softshell at the lower body.